 As our research activities expand, so do our needs in administration, marketing, funding, editing and computer entry.
 Please contact the Director if you think your may have skills to offer us.

-As a research body within the Melbourne College of Divinity, the Yarra Institute is part of the national university system, and benefits from DGR tax deductibility in advancing the research aims within the MCD.
-The new Institute is eligible to apply for research grants from government and private sources, and to enter industry partnerships with church or other organisations for research.
+As a research body within Melbourne's University of Divinity, the Yarra Institute is part of the national university system, and benefits from DGR tax deductibility in advancing the research aims within the University.
+The Yarra Institute can apply for research grants from government and private sources, and enter industry partnerships with church or other organisations for research.

 Yarra Institute for Religion and Social Policy,